Lukasedv/securestrength-it-se/PRD.md

 - **Components**:
   - Card components for exercise logging and security tips display
-  - Button variants for primary actions (start timer) and secondary (log set)
+  - Button variants for primary actions (start timer), secondary (pause), and destructive (skip timer)
   - Progress components for timer countdown and learning progress
   - Tabs for switching between workout days A/B
   - Dialog for detailed exercise instructions